Emmotes/ic_spoilers/docs/certainty.md

         }
     ],
     "requirements": "",
-    "description": {"desc": "Certainty increases the effect of Secretarian's Advice and your Gold Find by $(amount)% for each level on Acquisitions Incorporated or 'C' Team Champions in the formation, stacking additively.
+    "description": {"desc": "Certainty increases the effect of Secretarian's Advice and your Gold Find by $(not_buffed amount)% for each level on Acquisitions Incorporated or 'C' Team Champions in the formation, stacking additively.
 Each Champion's contribution caps at $(max_levels_past_soft_cap) levels after their last available upgrade."}, "id": 1677,
     "flavour_text": "",
     "graphic_id": 20571,
     "properties": {
         "indexed_effect_properties": true,
         "is_formation_ability": true,
-        "default_bonus_index": 0,
         "owner_use_outgoing_description": true,
-        "per_effect_index_bonuses": true
+        "per_effect_index_bonuses": false
     }
 }
 </pre>